Launching Place railway station

 Launching Place was a railway station on the Warburton line in Victoria, Australia, which served the local town of the same name.
-It opened and closed with the line.
+It opened with the line in 1901 and operated until the closure of the line in 1965.
 All that remains of the station are the concrete posts of the platform wall.
 There is a station name sign on the Lilydale to Warburton Rail Trail at the station site.